"Growing MSMEs is Growing PNG!"

 MSME Growth & Development

-- Establish and implement programs to support greater access to credit finance by MSMEsÂ
+- Establish and implement programs to support greater access to credit facilities by MSMEs.

-- Establish and implement programs to support Market Access and Market Information by MSMEs
+- Establish and implement programs to support Market Access and Market Information by MSMEs.

-- Establish and implement programs to support access to Business and Physical Infrastructure by MSMEs
+- Establish and implement programs to support access to Business and Physical Infrastructure by MSMEs.

 - Establish partnerships with other government agencies, NGOs and network partners aimed at implementing programs that will lead to the growth and development of MSMEs.